grebmann1/cta-cheat-sheet/Documentation/Limitations/BulkApis.md

 In Bulk API 2.0, batches are created for you automatically.
 In Bulk API, you must create the batches yourself.

 ### Bulk API 1.0 vs 2.0
-- 2.0 supports automatic retry of failed records.
+- 2.0 supports `automatic retry of failed records`.
-- `2.0 supports parallel processing` (Best way to justify 2.0)
+- 2.0 support `Automatic parallel processing` (Best way to justify 2.0).
+- 2.0 has `Higher concurrency limits`.

 ### General Limits
 | Item | Bulk API Limit | Bulk API 2.0 Limit |